-The college will provide adequate fire safety training for all staff employed by SGS College and its subsidiaries.
-The type of training should be based on the particular features of the college and should:
+The College will provide adequate fire safety training for all staff employed by the College.
+The type of training should be based on the particular features of the College and should:

-- take account of the findings of the fire risk assessment; - explain the emergency procedures; - take account of the work activity and explain the duties and responsibilities of all staff employed by SGS College and its subsidiaries; - take place during normal working hours and be repeated periodically where appropriate; - be easily understandable; and - be tested by fire drills.
+- take account of the findings of the fire risk assessment; - explain the emergency procedures; - take account of the work activity and explain the duties and responsibilities of all staff employed by the College; - take place during normal working hours and be repeated periodically where appropriate; - be easily understandable; and - be tested by fire drills.